Quickstart: Retrieve your first client

 --data "{

-\"grant_type\": \"client_credentials\",
+\"grant_type\": \"authorization_code\",

 \"client_id\": \"${KREBIT_CLIENT_ID}\",

-\"client_secret\": \"${KREBIT_CLIENT_SECRET}\"
+\"client_secret\": \"${KREBIT_CLIENT_SECRET}\",

 }" | jq -r '.access_token')